 Students wishing to withdraw from a course in the first day of a modular will receive a 50% tuition refund and a W (Withdrawal) on their transcript.
 Students withdrawing after that point but during the week will receive no refund and a WF (Withdraw Fail) on their transcript.
 Students who withdraw after the modular week will fail the course and receive no tuition refund.

 Students taking semester-based courses can withdraw with a full tuition refund and have the course removed from their record until the end of the college/seminary add/drop period.
 After this period, no refund is possible.
 If a course is dropped after the add/drop deadline, a grade of WP will be assigned until the mid-point of the semester after which a

 Tax Information (T2202 and T4A)

 All students will have a T2202 tax receipt posted on their online student portal in mid to late February of each year.
 All fees billed to the student the previous year will be reflected on the T2202.
 Form T2202 only reports the tuition paid and the number of months the student is enrolled in a qualifying educational program; it does not provide assurance that the student is eligible for the tuition, education, or textbook tax credit.
 Each student must determine whether or not they are eligible for these tax credits based on their own circumstances.
 To be eligible for full-time status for tax purposes, a minimum of 9 credit hours per semester is required.
 For further details, refer to the resource material located on CRA's web site for students or consult your tax advisor.

 T4A tax information slips are issued based on scholarships, bursaries, awards, and rebates received if the amount received is greater than $500.00.
-The slips for the previous calendar year will be placed in student boxes or mailed on or before the last day of February.
+The slips for the previous calendar year will be mailed on or before the last day of February.